Oneflow-Inc/libai/docs/source/tutorials/Model Zoo.md

 train.dist.data_parallel_size = 2
 train.dist.pipeline_parallel_size = 4
 ```

 - **Tensor Parallel + Pipeline Parallel for 2D Parallel Training on 8 GPUs**

+In this example, 8 GPUs will be splitted into **2 groups**, each group contains **4 GPUs**, and the weight of the layers in the model be splitted into 2 parts for tensor parallel training between 2 groups.
+And each group contains **4 stages**, different layers in the model will be put on different stages automatically for pipeline parallel training.
 ```python
 from .common.train import train
 ...